engie-new-business/technicaldoc/README.md

-# Rockside Technical Documentation
+# Technical Documentation

 This is the open documentation on how Rockside works.
-We hope you can find answers to your question and dig a bit deeper into the internals of Rockside.
+We hope you can find answers to your questions and dig a bit deeper into the internals of Rockside.

 Don't hesitate to give us feedback and/or let us know if some explanations or concepts are unclear so we can correct them.